Black Girl (1966 film): Plot

-The plot continually shifts back and forth between Diouana's present life in France where she works as a domestic servant, and flashbacks of her previous life in Senegal.
+The plot continually shifts back and forth between Diouana's present life in France, where she works as a domestic servant, and flashbacks to her previous life in Senegal.

-In the flashbacks, it is revealed that she comes from a poor village outside of Dakar.
-Most people are illiterate and Diouana would roam the city looking for a job.
-One day, the character of 'Madame' comes to the square looking for a servant and selects Diouana from amongst the unemployed women.
-Diouana was chosen because she does not aggressively demand a job like the other women; unlike the others, she did not crowd forward demanding a job.
+In the flashbacks, it is revealed that she comes from a poor village outside Dakar.
+Most people are illiterate, and Diouana would roam the city looking for a job.
+One day, the character of 'Madame' comes to the square looking for a servant and selects Diouana from among the unemployed women.
+Diouana is chosen because she does not aggressively demand a job like the other women; unlike the others, she does not crowd forward demanding employment.
 Initially, Madame hires Diouana to care for her children in Dakar.
 As a gift, Diouana gives her employers a traditional mask that she had bought from a small boy for 50 guineas, and they display it in their home.
-When Diouana is not working she goes for walks with her boyfriend.
+When Diouana is not working, she goes for walks with her boyfriend.
 Monsieur and Madame then offer Diouana a job working for them in France.
-Diouana is thrilled, and immediately begins dreaming of her new life in France.
+Diouana is thrilled and immediately begins dreaming of her new life in France.

 Once she arrives, Diouana is overwhelmed with cooking and cleaning for the rich couple and their friends.
-Madame treats her unkindly, and Diouana is confused as to her role.
-She thought that she would be caring for the children as in Senegal, and would be able to go outside and discover France.
-Yet, in France, her character does not leave the apartment, cooking and cleaning the house - a clear contrast to her previous life in Senegal where she spent much time outdoors.
+Madame treats her unkindly, and Diouana is confused about her role.
+She thought she would be caring for the children as in Senegal and would be able to go outside and explore France.
+However, in France, she does not leave the apartment and only cooks and cleans inside the house—a stark contrast to her previous life in Senegal, where she spent much time outdoors.
 When Diouana works, she wears a fancy dress and heels.
-The mistress of the house tells her to remove them, telling her "don't forget that you are a maid".
-At one of the couple's dinner parties, one of their friends kisses Diouana in typical European fashion on the cheeks, explaining "I've never kissed a black girl before!"
+The mistress of the house tells her to remove them, saying, "Don't forget that you are a maid."
+At one of the couple's dinner parties, one of their friends kisses Diouana on the cheeks in typical European fashion, explaining, "I've never kissed a black girl before!"

 Diouana receives a letter from her mother, which Monsieur reads to her.
-Diouana's mother asks why she has not heard from her daughter, and asks for money.
+Diouana's mother asks why she has not heard from her daughter and requests money.
 Diouana rips the letter up.
-Madame doesn't let her sleep in past breakfast time, and yells at her to get to work.
+Madame doesn't allow her to sleep in past breakfast time and yells at her to get to work.
 Diouana attempts to take back the mask she gave to Madame, and a struggle ensues.
-Madame tells Diouana that, if she does not work, she cannot eat.
-Diouana refuses to work.
-Then, after Monsieur attempts to pay her salary and Diouana refuses to accept her pay, in an unexpected plot twist that is the climax of the film, Diouana commits suicide by slitting her throat in the bathtub of the family's home.
+Madame tells Diouana that if she does not work, she cannot eat.
+Consequently, Diouana refuses to work.
+After Monsieur attempts to pay her salary and Diouana refuses to accept the money, Diouana commits suicide by slitting her throat in the bathtub of the family's home.
 The film ends with Monsieur journeying to Senegal to return Diouana's suitcase, mask, and money to her family.
 He offers Diouana's mother money, but she refuses it.
 As Monsieur leaves the village, the little boy with the mask runs along behind him.